Rajpratik71/zfs_wiki/ZFS-on-Linux-Module-Parameters.md

 | Versions Affected | all

 ### zfs_vdev_aggregation_limit
-To reduce IOPs, small, adjacent I/Os can be aggregated (coalesced) into into a large I/O.
+To reduce IOPs, small, adjacent I/Os can be aggregated (coalesced) into a large I/O.
 For reads, aggregations occur across small adjacency gaps.
 For writes, aggregation can occur at the ZFS or disk level.